Cray-Code-bot/CS546-Group29-FinalProject-1/README.md

 We are a group of students who understand the struggles of searching for living accommodations-- so we invented LaunchLiving.
 LaunchLiving is an accommodations searching app that removes the need to post revealing information.
 It puts all relevant information of an accommodation in an easy-to-access space.
 We hope to take the stress from living accommodations searching so users have more time for the things they enjoy.

-1. Open Visual studio and run "npm run seed"
+1. Open Visual studio, set the final folder as your current working directory and run "npm run seed"
 2. Once seeding is finished, you'll see a message "Database seeded successfully"
 3. After receving the message, run "npm start".
 This command should start the application and you'll receive a message on console that
 "We've now got a server!